 According to PEW research, employment in science, technology, engineering, and maths (STEM) occupations has grown 79% since 1990, from 9.7 million to 17.3 million, outpacing overall U.S. job growth.
-Despite this, there is a serious STEM skills gap which is costing economies, like the UK, £1.5 billion a year.
+Despite this, there is a serious skills gap which is costing economies, like the UK, £1.5 billion a year.

 Research has shown that children from an early age often gender stereotype and make negative assumptions about jobs, especially those relating to STEM careers.
 It has also found that they make future career choices based on the influence of parents, friends of parents, teachers, the TV, and the media.

 Getting children talking about STEM and STEM careers from a young age is a place to start.
 So too is providing children opportunities to do engaging and dynamic STEM activities, at home and in the classroom.

 Here are three resources that you can use inside and outside the classroom to engage young people in STEM.

 Crayola Create To Learn Family Projects and CreatED